Mortgages For Over 60 Year Olds’

 It is important to ask yourself some important questions when choosing a mortgage – what do you need, what do you want, what type of payments are you comfortable with, and how long do you wish to make payments.
 Here is a breakdown of some of the most common mortgage options.

-Buy to Let Mortgages are traditionally used by landlords or property investors.
+Buy-to-Let mortgages are traditionally used by landlords or property investors.
 Although these may seem like specialised mortgages, they can also be the perfect fit for older individuals.
-Some of the challenges associated with Buy to Let Mortgages is being able to provide a large deposit as well as being able to prove a stable, lucrative income.
-Having these two assets is a great step toward being able to qualify for this type of mortgage and lenders prefer them because of the much shorter payment terms.
+Some of the challenges associated with Buy to Let Mortgages are being able to provide a large deposit as well as being able to prove a stable, lucrative income.
+Having these two assets is a great step toward qualifying for this type of mortgage, and lenders prefer them because of the much shorter payment terms.

-Interest Only Mortgages are another option for older individuals, especially those who are still working but close to retirement.
-For this mortgage, the borrower will only pay the interest payments on the loan until it matures.
+Interest-Only Mortgages are another option for older individuals, especially those who are still working but close to retirement.
+For this mortgage, the borrower will pay only the interest on the loan until it matures.
 Lenders will try to align the loan’s maturity with the client’s retirement date, allowing them to use pension payments or retirement benefits to make their payments.

 In the unfortunate circumstance that the borrower is unable to pay, they may be able to extend the mortgage terms.

-Before your mortgage for over 60 application consider the following:
+Before you apply for a mortgage over 60 application consider the following:

 Comparing Finance Options – Over 60 Mortgage